lvgl/lvgl/docs/details/other-components/fragment.rst

 It represents a reusable portion of your app's UI.
 A fragment defines and manages its own layout, has its own lifecycle, and can handle its own events.
-Like Android's Fragment that must be hosted by an activity or another fragment, Fragment in LVGL needs to be hosted by an object, or another fragment.
+Like Android's Fragment that must be hosted by an activity or another fragment, Fragment in LVGL needs to be hosted by a Widget, or another fragment.
 The fragment's view hierarchy becomes part of, or attaches to, the host's view hierarchy.